 Especially audiophile customers liked our DIY kits, because Teufel kept his promise to make HiFi affordable.
 From then on, Teufel really got going, because the news spread from mouth to mouth in no time at all.
 By the way, Teufel was not only a pioneer in this field, because long before the Internet and online shopping were a thing of the past, but Teufel was also already selling his loudspeakers electronically.
 By e-mail order.

-Especially in the socially disadvantaged districts of American cities, the ghetto blaster was able to assert itself early on.
-Hence the name: “Ghetto” plus “to blast” – which means to make noise.
+In the US, a new trend started to take hold – the boombox.
 In fact, the first models spread there as early as the end of the 70s.
-One of the first cult devices of this genre was the JVC RC-838JW published in 1978.
+One of the first products in this genre was the JVC RC-838JW, which was released in 1978.

-Also the triumphal march of the music cassette was inexorable in the eighties.
-Above all, one could record one’s own music with the tapes.
+Also the victory march of the music cassette was inexorable in the eighties.
+One big feature was that users could record their own music with the tapes.

 The Walkman in particular made the cassette the recording medium of the decade: thanks to Sony’s invention, music became portable.
 It marked the beginning of the age of headphones.
 From then on, music fans could listen to her songs anywhere and around the clock.